marklee77/ansible-role-mailserver/README.md

 Requirements
 ------------

 Requires access to a mysql database.
+The solr search plugin requires that tomcat6 be installed.

 Role Variables
 --------------